asmeurer/prefsync/README.md

 stop watching a path if it ceases to exist.
 You can reset the process by logging out and logging back in, or by restarting.
 You can also try using `launchctl`, though this may not work reliably.

+# Acknowledgments

+The Lingon program is invaluable when working with launchd (the older, free version works just fine).

+# License

+BSD (see the LICENSE file).